 Here are some ways you can buck the trends as a visitor and see Banff National Park like a local.

 The Bow River, which starts at Bow Glacier on the Icefields Parkway (Hwy 93 north), makes its way through the national park.
 If you’re a paddler with whitewater experience, instead of seeing the water from the shore, bring your canoe or kayak and explore the river.
 If you're a less experienced paddler, consider visiting Banff Canoe Club in the town of Banff.
 Rent a canoe, kayak, or SUP from shore and within a minute you'll find yourself with your own slice of the river.
 Read up about the various sections of the Bow on Parks Canada’s website and plan your route according to your time, gear and experience.
 Don’t forget to check Transport Canada’s rules for boating safety.

 Looking for a rustic way to spend an evening away from busy downtown Banff?
-Head to the Cascade Ponds on the Minnewanka Scenic Drive, accessible by car or public transit.
+Head to the Cascade Ponds on the Minnewanka Scenic Drive.
 Make a campfire (in the provided fire pits), grill some smokies, and enjoy the views.
 When you’re done, don’t forget to put the fire out and clean up all food and garbage.
 For more picnic inspiration, check out our blog: Perfecting the Classic Mountain Picnic in Banff National Park.

 If driving the Icefields Parkway (Hwy 93 north) is part of your itinerary, be sure to add Mistaya Canyon to your list of stops.
 Just under an hour’s drive heading northwest on the Parkway, you’ll come across the small parking area for Mistaya on the west side of the road.
 This is the hidden gem of the Icefields Parkway.
 The Mistaya River carved out this canyon gradually over millennia, and the outcome is striking.
 When enjoying the canyon, be aware there are no guardrails - stay a safe distance from the water and don’t step on wet rocks.
 Note, the short but steep trail to the canyon is not wheelchair accessible.

 Looking to relax, grab a beer and snacks, but still enjoy the views?
 Snag a coveted table on a patio!